tensorflow/community/rfcs/20190411-string-unification.md

 simplify language bindings, and ease potential future changes to the byte layout of string tensors.

-For TFLite, we propose a minor change to the layout of a kTfLiteString; the prototypes for string creation and string accessors in `strings_util.h` and `strings.h` do not need to change.
-Existing exported TFLite string tensors will need to be updated.
+For TFLite, we propose an additional enum for the new string tensor type, allowing for backwards compatibility with existing kTfLiteString tensors.
+The prototypes for string creation and string accessors in `strings_util.h` and `strings.h` do not need to change.

 For ABI stability, we propose a new string type that can handle four string
 variants: local “small strings” (`SmallType`), longer heap allocated strings